EnzoGaddi/SOCProj-verilog/fpga-vga-verilog-main/index.md

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">
 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).

+The template I was given, simulated the VGA interface which works by sending analog signals of RGB and timing signals to paint the screen with various colours.
+This works by using binary coding, precision / timing, HSync and VSync pulses.
+With VGATop as the head design source, the clock, VGASync and the ColourStripes are sub headings.

 ### **Simulation**
 Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
 Guideline: 1/2 short paragraphs.

 ### **Synthesis**
 Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
 Guideline: 1/2 short paragraphs.

 ### **Demonstration**
 Perhaps add a picture of your demo.
 Guideline: 1/2 sentences.

 ## **My VGA Design Edit**
 Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
 Reference any research you do online (use hyperlinks).

 ### **Code Adaptation**
 Briefly show how you changed the template code to display a different image.
 Demonstrate your understanding.
 Guideline: 1-2 short paragraphs.

 ### **Simulation**
 Show how you simulated your own design.
 Are there any things to note?
 Demonstrate your understanding.
 Add a screenshot.
 Guideline: 1-2 short paragraphs.

 ### **Synthesis**
 Describe the synthesis & implementation outputs for your design, are there any differences to that of the original design?
 Guideline 1-2 short paragraphs.

 ### **Demonstration**
 If you get your own design working on the Basys3 board, take a picture!
 Guideline: 1-2 sentences.